rusthon/Rusthon/doc/source/howtos.rst

 .. note:: The following tests can be done in the `online editor <http://apppyjs.appspot.com/>`_.

-.. note:: Or you can use the mini `Django project <https://github.com/amirouche/PythonScript/tree/master/demo-django>`_.
+.. note:: Or you can use the mini `deli Django project <https://github.com/amirouche/PythonScript/tree/master/django-demo>`_.

 .. note:: Whatever route you go you will need `firebug <https://addons.mozilla.org/fr/firefox/addon/firebug/>`_.